Kéllé Bryan

-Kéllé Bryan (born 12 March 1975) is an English singer and actress.
-Known as one of the founding members of girl group Eternal, she sold more than 10 million records and achieved the UK number-one single, "I Wanna Be the Only One" alongside BeBe Winans.
+Kéllé Bryan (born 12 March 1975) is an English singer and actress, known as one of the founding members of girl group Eternal.
+The group sold more than 10 million records and achieved the UK number-one single "I Wanna Be the Only One" alongside BeBe Winans.

-When Bryan was 11, she joined the Italia Conti Academy school where she trained eight years of performing arts and later qualified as a dance teacher.
+When Bryan was 11, she joined the Italia Conti Academy school where she trained in the performing arts for eight years, and later qualified as a dance teacher.
 She met friend and future bandmate Louise Redknapp (née Nurding) during her studies.
-The two would form the girl group Eternal along with Vernie Bennett and her younger sister, Easther.
+The two later formed Eternal with Vernie Bennett and Bennett's younger sister, Easther.
+During her time in the group, they recorded three UK top-ten albums.

-During her time being in the group, she attained three UK top-ten albums.
-In 2018, she began portraying the role of Martine Deveraux in the Channel 4 soap opera Hollyoaks, a role she played until 2022.
+Bryan played Martine Deveraux in the Channel 4 soap opera Hollyoaks from 2018 until 2022.
 In 2019, she became part of the Loose Women panel.
 In October 2020, Bryan, Charlene White, Brenda Edwards and Judi Love became the first all-Black panel in the show's history.

 Life and career

 1975–1992: Early life and career beginnings

-Bryan was born on 12 March 1975 in Plaistow, Greater London and was born to her mother, Marilyn.
-Aged 11, Bryan joined the Italia Conti Academy stage school, where she completed eight years of performing arts and qualified as a dance teacher.
+Bryan was born on 12 March 1975 in Plaistow, Greater London, to a British Caribbean family.
+Aged 11, Bryan joined the Italia Conti Academy stage school, where she completed eight years of performing arts training, and qualified as a dance teacher.

-While at the school, she met Louise Nurding – the pair met executive record producer Oliver Smallman, who was forming a girl group.
-According to Nurding, Eternal was initially planned as a trio consisting of her and the Bennett sisters.
-However, it was then proposed that the group could become a quartet.
-She suggested to add Kéllé to the now-quartet.
+While at the school, she met Louise Nurding.
+The pair met executive record producer Oliver Smallman, who was forming a girl group.
+According to Nurding, Eternal was initially planned as a trio consisting of Nurding and the Bennett sisters.
+Nurding then suggested adding Bryan to form a quartet.

-On 31 March 1992 she appeared as Debbie, a college friend of Lloyd Tavernier (Garey Bridges) in the BBC soap opera, EastEnders.
+On 31 March 1992 Bryan appeared as Debbie, a college friend of Lloyd Tavernier (Garey Bridges) in the BBC soap opera, EastEnders.

 1993–1998: Success in Eternal

-In 1993, Bryan and Nurding, together with sisters Easther and Vernie Bennett formed the 1990s British R&B girl group Eternal.
-The group would sell 10 million records.
-The group released their debut album, Always & Forever in November 1993.
-The album included the hit singles "Stay" and "Just A Step From Heaven".
-It reached number two in the UK Albums Chart.
+In 1993, Bryan and Nurding, together with sisters Easther and Vernie Bennett formed the British R&B girl group Eternal.
+The group went on to sell 10 million records.
+They released their debut album, Always & Forever in November 1993.
+The album included the hit singles "Stay" and "Just a Step from Heaven", and reached number two in the UK Albums Chart.
 The album sold over one million copies in the United Kingdom, and was awarded four times platinum, making it one of 1994's biggest selling albums.
-After their debut album, Louise would leave the group, making the group a trio.
+After the debut album, Nurding left the group.

-Two years later, the group, now a trio, would release their second album, Power of a Woman.
+Two years later, the group, now a trio, released their second album, Power of a Woman.
 The album, including the hit title track, would reach 4× platinum and a song from the album, "I Am Blessed" was performed for Pope John Paul II.
-Their third album, Before the Rain, would include their first and only number-one hit, "I Wanna Be the Only One" featuring BeBe Winans.
+Their third album, Before the Rain, included their only number-one hit, "I Wanna Be the Only One" featuring BeBe Winans.